CYX22222003/ProjectKorolev/README.md

 #### 4. Insight Generation
 - **Trend Insights**: Analyze multiple documents for a specific patients.
 - **Thematic analysis**: Analyze patients data based on a specific theme such as family issues.
-- *current progress*: Mental health practitioners are able to download the sentimental analysis reports and session summaries generated from AI.
-We are working on improving the quality of the sentimental analysis generated.
-We are also working on enabling the GenAI to analyse multiple doucments related to a user
+- *current progress*: We have implemented both features and users can perform trend analysis and thematic analysis on patients.

 #### 5. Actionable Recommendations
 - **Treatment Suggestions**: Provide evidence-based recommendations for next steps in treatment including potential therapy adjustments based on mental health practitioners' notes on mode of therapy.